PPML/tabby2/inst/md/about.md

 **The model has been fit to TB data through 2019.
 Preliminary data suggests that during the COVID-19 pandemic, reported cases of TB in the United States declined by 20% compared with 2019; this decline is not reflected in modeling estimates at this time. (https://www.cdc.gov/mmwr/volumes/70/wr/mm7012a1.htm) We are in the process of incorporating these data into our estimates and will update the site once revised estimates are complete.**

-This model has been fit to local data from each of the following states:
+This model has been fit to local data from all fifty states and District of Columbia.

-Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.

 The model has also been fit to aggregate data for the United States to allow national-level analyses.
 These analyses expand on an earlier study on future TB epidemiology in the United States (Menzies et al 2018.
 “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” Am J Epid 187(9):2011-2020) (https://academic.oup.com/aje/article/187/9/2011/4995883)).